Fountain of Wealth: History

 The sand-cast silicon bronze, including all formwork and patternmaking, was designed, manufactured, and installed by DCG Design and Meridian Projects (from Melbourne Australia) in 1995.

-The base area of the fountain is 1683 square meters.
-In the design plan of Suntec City, where the five tower blocks represent the fingers and thumb of a left hand emerging from the ground, the fountain forms the palm of the hand.
+In the design plan of Suntec City, where the structure is meant to resemble the human hand, the five tower blocks represent the fingers and thumb of a left hand emerging from the ground.
+Then, the Fountain of Wealth is intended to form a gold ring in the center of the palm of the hand.
+In February 2003, a crane that was lowering a car, for a publicity event, tipped over and damaged the Fountain of Wealth.

 Apart from the jets of water cascading down from the ring, the center of the fountain also boasts a medium-sized water screen, used for the nightly laser shows, as well as a large jet of water which is occasionally turned on, and spouts higher than the top of the ring.

 The fountain was upgraded by OASE Living Water and involved the removal of the water screen, projectors, and lasers from the fountain.
 The path to the center of the fountain was also relocated and rebuilt.
 Laminar Jets (OASE Jumping Jet Rainbow Star) are installed in one ring at the edges of the fountain, while Varionaut pumps drive water jets circling around the center fountain, which has received new LED light fixtures.